Zindagi Badal Sakta Hai Hadsaa

-Zindagi Badal Sakta Hai Hadsaa was a Hindi television thriller series broadcast on Zee TV, from 9 May to 24 August 2008.
+Zindagi Badal Sakta Hai Hadsaa (English life can be changed to an incident) was a Hindi television thriller series broadcast on Zee TV, from 9 May to 24 August 2008.
 It replaced the comedy-drama series Chaldi Da Naam Gaddi, taking its timeslot.

 Concept

 The concept of Hadsaa is based on real-life events and it shows how one incident (hadsaa) can change peoples' lives forever.
 The show revolves around a team known as STF — Special Task Force — that helps solve problems and crimes.

 The show has episodic stories of crimes.
 Each episode has an emotional story with a hooker and how that hadsaa changes that story is the main point of the episode.
 In addition, the purpose of haadsa is to bring to light what the common people probably do not know about the evil people — stories of stolen bread eaters of the family maimed for life, of children orphaned and parents left childless.